shetze/ansible-demo/README.md

 use it for my deployment.

-In fact, additionally to the saphana-deploy role I decide to use four more roles to design a modular deployment workflow with a high degree of re-usability.
+In fact, additionally to the saphana-deploy role I decide to use four more roles to design a modular deployment workflow with a high degree of re-usability: [disk-init](https://github.com/mk-ansible-roles/disk-init), [subscribe-rhn](https://github.com/mk-ansible-roles/subscribe-rhn), [saphana-preconfigure](https://github.com/mk-ansible-roles/saphana-preconfigure) and the OS role timesync as provided by Red Hat.

 So I create four YML files, one for the group_vars and the another for my playbooks that make up my phased deployment process: